 - Separate sponges for allergen foods.

 - Hands must be washed (even if you think nothing touched you) after handling allergens.

-- Allergens are eaten at a small table, separate from the main dining table.
-UPDATE: We have a pretty big dining table now and a whole section has been marked off for Kid Two.
-Since the kids are much older and messes aren’t too bad, everyone is at the main table and allergens don’t go into the marked off space.
+- There’s a large dining table and a whole section has been marked off for Kid Two.
+Since the kids are much older and messes aren’t too bad, everyone is at the main table and specific allergens don’t go into the marked off space.